assertis/routeing-guide-tests/README.md

-# National Routing Guide Tests
+# National Routeing Guide Tests

 This repository contains a number of tests written in the [Gherkin](https://cucumber.io/docs/reference) syntax that can be used to check whether the [National Routeing Guide](http://data.atoc.org/routeing-guide) has been correctly applied to a journey.